ifremer-bioinformatics/samba/README.md

 nextflow run main.nf -profile longreadstest,<docker/singularity/conda>
 ```

-> Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
+> To use samba on a computing cluster, it is necessary to provide a configuration file for your system.
+For some institutes, this one already exists and is referenced on [nf-core/configs](https://github.com/nf-core/configs#documentation).
 If so, you can simply download your institute custom config file and simply use `-c <institute_config_file>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.

 iv.
 Start running your own analysis!